kehantan/labbook/docs/assays/plaque.rst

 **Procedure**

 #.
-Dispense 3.7% PFA into each well to fix the cells for 15 - 60 mins.
+Add 300 uL of 3.7% PFA into each well to fix the cells for 15 - 60 mins.

     * Use the micropipette for bench use.
     * There are no fix volume, just need to cover the cell layer.
 300 uL should be enough.